AlisaFox/AlisaFox.github.io/README.md

 - I need to impove the js part
   - Improve the stop button: instead of finishing omving to it's current destination, I need to cut the journey of the object short.
   - Make the script shorter: there are some redundant parts, for example when I init.
-- Change the projects page to be less in your face
+- Change the projects page to be less intrusive and in your face
-  - probably by making a normal version with paragraphs, with a big link saying "here is the fun version of the same page"
+  - Probably by making a normal version with paragraphs, with a big link saying "here is the fun version of the same page"
 - About me page
   -I do not like the way the image of me shrinks into the top-right corner when you change the size of the page.
    - More precisely when your browser screen is approximately square in size.